-Use of Central Showers on Nursing Units

-- Patients with symptoms of any COVID status should not be showering in central shower units. - Each patient wears a cloth mask to and from shower. - One patient at a time do not use multiple stalls. - 15 minutes between patient baths/showers. - For individuals with dementia be aware of resident specific bathing schedule and individual shower/bathing preferences, ensure all necessary supplies are present and that the room is set at a comfortable temperature - Preparation process for transport of resident/patient to the shower room on all units: - Apply a mask to the patient (patient must wear mask when out of room). - Staff and patients perform hand hygiene before leaving the patient room. - o Keep patients at least 6 ft from any patient in the hall. - · PPE as needed per patient's status. - Shower chairs/beds are cleaned and disinfected between residents/patients. - Know the dwell time (all cleaners different) of the disinfectant your Center is using: - o Dwell time is the amount of time the disinfectant must sit on the surface after application to kill the bacteria - Shower room cleaning log (example below) to be maintained each time cleaning takes place.
+L lee of Central Showers on Nursing Units • Patients with symptoms of any COVID status should not be showering in central shower units. • Each patient wears a cloth mask to and from shower. • One patient at a time - do not use multiple stalls. • 15 minutes between patient baths/showers. ٠ For individuals with dementia be aware of resident specific bathing schedule and individual shower/bathing preferences, ensure all necessary supplies are present and that the room is set at a comfortable temperature • Preparation process for transport of resident/patient to the shower room on all units: Apply a mask to the patient (patient must wear mask when out of room).
+Staff and patients perform hand hygiene before leaving the patient room.
+Keep patients at least 6 ft from any patient in the hall. • PPE as needed per patient's status. • Shower chairs/beds are cleaned and disinfected between residents/patients. • Know the dwell time (all cleaners different) of the disinfectant your Center is using: • Dwell time is the amount of time the disinfectant must sit on the surface after application to kill the bacteria • Shower room cleaning log (example below) to be maintained each time cleaning takes place. • Shower Room Cleaning Log • Shower Room Cleaning Log • Shower from Cleaning Log Prove Room for their use only, with cleaning and disinfection of high-touch surfaces • Strower floem Cleaning Log Development Room location Development Room location QU Units AQU patients have a dedicated shower room for their use only, with cleaning and disinfection of high-touch surfaces performed between each resident's shower. • Shower Room focusor Down Room focusor Down Room focusor Down Room focusor DQU Units AQU patients have a dedicated shower room for their use only, with cleaning and disinfection of high-touch surfaces performed between each resident's shower.
+DVID Positive-patients with NO symptoms ONLY Patients should only shower on COVID-positive home unit.
+Do not cross through units of different COVID status to get to shower room.